A Modern Primer on Processing in Memory: Processing-in-Memory (PIM): Technology Enablers and Two Approaches

-In addition to the multiple layers of DRAM, a number of prominent 3D-stacked DRAM architectures, including HBM and HMC, incorporate a logic layer inside the chip~\cite{lee.taco16,jedec.hbm.spec,hmc.spec.2.0}.
-The logic layer is typically the bottommost layer of the chip, and is connected to the same TSVs as the memory layers.
-The logic layer provides area inside the DRAM chip where architects can implement functionality that interacts with both the processor and the DRAM cells.
-Currently, manufacturers make limited use of the logic layer and there is significant amount of area the logic layer can provide.
-This presents a promising opportunity for architects to implement new PIM logic in the available area of the logic layer.
-We can potentially add a wide range of computational logic (e.g., general-purpose cores, accelerators, reconfigurable architectures, or a combination of all three types of logic) in the logic layer, as long as the added logic meets area, energy, and thermal dissipation constraints, which are important and potentially limiting constraints in 3D-stacked systems.
+In addition to the multiple layers of DRAM, a number of prominent 3D-stacked DRAM architectures, including HBM and HMC, incorporate a logic layer inside the chip~\omv{\cite{lee.taco16,jedec.hbm.spec,hmc.spec.2.0,loh2008stacked,ahn.tesseract.isca15}}.
+The logic layer is typically the bottommost layer of the chip, and is connected to the same TSVs as the memory layers.\footnote{\gfv{\omvii{Logic} layer\omvi{(s)} \omvii{in monolithic 3D architectures} can also be added \emph{between} memory layers~\cite{ebrahimi2014monolithic,kim2023van}.}} The logic layer provides area inside the \omv{3D-stacked DRAM system} where architects can implement functionality that interacts with both the processor and the DRAM cells.
+Currently, manufacturers make limited use of the logic layer and there is significant amount of area the logic layer can provide\omv{, especially when manufactured with a \omvi{high-quality} logic fabrication process}.
+This presents a promising opportunity for architects to implement new \omvi{and efficient} PIM logic in the available area of the logic layer.
+We can potentially add a wide range of computational logic (e.g., general-purpose cores~\omv{\cite{boroumand.asplos18, ahn.tesseract.isca15,drumond2017mondrian,boroum2019conda,pugsley2014ndc,singh2019napel,oliveira2021pimbench,azarkhish2016logic,azarkhish2018neurostream}}, accelerators~\omv{\cite{zhang.hpdc14,RVU,NIM,gao2017tetris,hsieh.isca16,cali2020genasm,boroumand2021mitigating,boroumand2021google,boroumand2021polynesia,fernandez2020natsa,LiM_3D_FFT_MM,akin2014hamlet}}, reconfigurable \omv{logic}~\omv{\cite{DBLP:conf/hpca/GaoK16,farmahini2015nda}}, \omv{special-purpose functional units~\cite{boroumand.asplos18,nai2017graphpim,kim.bmc18,ahn.pei.isca15,kwon202125,lee2021hardware}}, or a combination of \omvi{different} \omv{such} types of logic) in the logic layer, as long as the added logic meets area, energy, and thermal dissipation constraints, which are important and potentially limiting constraints in 3D-stacked systems~\omv{\cite{boroumand.asplos18, ahn.tesseract.isca15}}.